flyhb/delivery-drone-simulator/README.md

 # Delivery Drone Station Simulator

-This project simulates a delivery drone station device that integrates with the ioID identity system.
-It is intended as a learning reference and a starting point for projects that need to onboard physical devices into the ioID registry.
+This project simulates a delivery <b>drone station</b> that integrates with the Hummingbird contract.
+It’s intended as a testnet tool to validate the protocol and the user experience.

-The simulator is split into two distinct parts:
+The simulator consists of two parts:

 * **Device** – emulates the firmware running on the physical device.
 It manages a persistent device key, checks registration status and signs permit messages.
 Once registered it enters an example “operation” loop.
 * **Client** – represents a companion application used by the device owner or operator.
 It collects the owner’s private key, coordinates the registration process and pays the ioID registration fee on behalf of the device.